mpaland/sqlitepp/README.md

 sqlitepp::db db("D:/test.sqlite");
 assert(db.is_open());
 ```
-The following code asumes this created db object.
+The following code assumes the `db` object created above.

 Create a query and set the command in the ctor:
 ```c++